dendronhq/handbook/handbook/handbook.map.md

 - dendron.blog: powers https://blog.dendron.so/
 - dendron.dendron-site: https://wiki.dendron.so/
 - dendron.handbook: http://handbook.dendron.so/
-- private: standup and company docs
+- private: main vault used by the dendron team
+- admin: vault where we handle hiring, legal and financial things
 - dev: developer specific documentation

 ## Schemas